TanStack/query/docs/src/pages/docs/api.md

   - **Required**
   - The `queryCache` that should be dehydrated
 - `shouldDehydrate: Function(query: Query) => Boolean`
-  - If provided, this function is called for each currently successful query in the cache
+  - This function is called for each query in the cache
   - Return `true` to include this query in dehydration, or `false` otherwise
+  - Default version only includes successful queries, do `shouldDehydrate: () => true` to include all queries

 **Returns**